-Spock's "Only Nixon could go to China" line refers to ex-president Richard M. Nixon having been seen as the best American politician to be sent to China to discuss detente.
+Spock's "Only Nixon could go to China" line refers to the 37th US President Richard Nixon having been seen as the best American politician to be sent to China to discuss detente.
 His strong anti-Communist stance avoided giving the impression that the U.S. had "gone soft" and sent a sympathetic negotiator.

 The Enterprise bridge set was designed so Uhura and Spock wouldn't be forced to face the wall in their normal working positions.
 "Desk extensions" were added to make it easier to film them, and to allow their characters to see the main view screen while working.

 Colonel West's (Rene Auberjonois) plan to send in a commando team to rescue Kirk and McCoy is reminiscent Operation Eagle Claw, the failed mission from 1980 to free the hostages at the American Embassy in Tehran, Iran.
 The Delta Force team that was sent deep into Iran itself encountered many problems including equipment malfunctions, bad weather and conflicting intelligence reports.

 In several drafts of the script, there was an early scene where Kirk learns that Carol Marcus (from Star Trek II: The Wrath of Khan (1982)) has died.
 Although the scene was eventually cut (it is included in the film novelization), the result of this fresh grief remained in the final film: Kirk's renewed blame of the Klingons for David's death in Star Trek III: The Search for Spock (1984).